Perception matters. The world is full of geometric shapes and we, as humans, have assigned each one of them a meaning.

 Psychology of Shapes in Logo Design – Abstract Shapes

-Abstract shapes are simplified and/or stylized version of organic shapes.
+Abstract shapes are simplified and/or stylized versions of organic shapes.
 These are the simplification of ideas.
 Abstract shapes give shapes to ideas.
 Some of the abstract shapes have universal recognition while others require themselves to be explained.

 Apple’s bitten logo is an abstract shape.
 People have come out with varied meanings for the same logo.
 Still, it has only one meaning – It represents the company which is different from others.